team-propra/roommate/README.md

 - Enter the following string (replacing *** with your values) `CLIENT_ID=***;CLIENT_SECRET=***`

 Now you will be able to run the application properly with OAuth login :)

+## Documentation
+For an overview of the project's scope, basic architecture and goals & requirements see our [documentation](./docs/RoomMate_doc.md)
 ## Current-branch
 [![Tests](https://github.com/team-propra/main/actions/workflows/gradle.yml/badge.svg)](https://github.com/team-propra/main/actions/workflows/gradle.yml)